PowerShell Cheatsheet

 What is PowerShell used for?

 PowerShell is primarily used for windows administration, automation.
-It was created by Microsoft in 2006 and follows the scripting paradigm.
+It was created by Microsoft in 2006.
+It follows the scripting paradigm.

 Is PowerShell hard to learn?